Search

 Thank you to Jim Edwards from North Holmwood for this research.
 Thank you to T. G. FitzGibbon (grandson of Thomas Fitzgibbon) for family detail.

 Thomas was born in July 1878, in Tralee, Ireland.
-He joined the army in August 1892, at the age of 14, for twelve years’ service with the Royal Munster Fusiliers.
+He volunteered for the Militia in March 1892 (aged 13 years and 9 months) and did 11 weeks full time training.
+He joined the regular army in August 1892, at the age of 14 years and 1 month, for twelve years’ service with the Royal Munster Fusiliers.
 His brother and father were also in the regiment.
 He started at the regimental depot in Tralee, becoming a drummer after six months.
+He also appears to have completed the annual training for the militia in 1893, 94 and 95.
 He moved to Gosport in 1900 but was soon back in Tralee.

 In 1904, at the end of his twelve years, he married Kathleen Lynch, who had been born in 1885 in Tralee, and he then re-engaged in the army for another period of service.
 Their first child was born in Dover in 1905.
 In November, Thomas sailed for the Punjab (now in Pakistan but then part of India).
 His wife was allowed to accompany him.
 In January 1907 he made paid Lance Corporal.
 In 1907 he spent ten weeks in hospital at Gharial with enteric fever, which was spread by poor hygiene or sanitation.
 In 1908, on two occasions he lost good conduct stripes, for neglect of duty and being absent from duty.
 Despite this, in January 1911 he was promoted to Corporal.
 The couple had three more surviving children born in India.
 In March 1912 they went to Rangoon (now in Burma but then considered as part of the Indian Empire) and another child was born there at the end of the year.
 In January 1914 the family started the three-week voyage home and Thomas was discharged on termination of his second period of engagement, after total service of 21 years 200 days, on 18th February.

-His widow, Kathleen, was married in Dorking in the late summer of 1917, to William Worsfold (who had been baptised at St John’s on 18th January 1880).
+Thomas’s death was reported in the Dorking Advertiser in September, giving his rank as Sergeant.
+Thomas had a brother serving in the Queen’s and another in the Munster Fusiliers, who was a prisoner of war.
+At that time his family had moved from Tralee and were living at 3 Holm Terrace, Flint Hill.
+His widow, Kathleen, was married in Dorking in the late summer of 1917, to William Worsfold.
 They lived at 30 Myrtle Road, Dorking, not far from St Martin’s Church until 1930.
 (They also had a property at 79 High Street until 1923.)

 We thank T. G. FitzGibbon for the following detail on Thomas’ children.